ataeiamirhosein/InternetOfThings/README.md

 in `.h` file we confine the stracture of radio count message functions for example the stracture of variable that is in my project in type of unsign integer 8 bit for variable that keep the id of each mote and 32 bit for the counter.

-also we have two file with `.nc` that one of them with name of describe appC and C.
+also we have two file with `.nc` that one of them with name of describe appC and C files.

+in ~appC.nc file we have configuration and implementation of each things that used in project for example implement timer.

+in ~C.nc file we have code for module interfaces and running boot event.